 Signs that a person is traumatized vary greatly between individuals.
 Not everyone exhibits visible symptoms, and trauma can be completely unnoticeable in many situations, even to relatives and close friends.
 Emotional symptoms, such as anger, sadness, mood swings, and emotional outbursts, can be present or triggered by specific trauma-related events.
-Physical symptoms, such as panic attacks, could also be related to the past trauma.
+Physical symptoms, such as panic attacks, could also be related to past trauma.
 The American Psychological Association strongly recommends getting a professional assessment if you suspect trauma.
 Indeed, a professional can prevent bias and incorrect self-assessment.

 Where does addiction fit in the definition of trauma?

 Addiction could be a type of dysfunction caused by a traumatic event.
 The response to trauma can take several weeks, months, or even years to develop.
 In other words, an adult developing a substance addiction could still be struggling with the long-term effects of unaddressed childhood trauma.

 Many patients worry about how addiction affects their lives and can forget the initial trauma that led to the addiction.
 That is why inpatient treatments that focus only on your addictive behaviors can be ineffective in the long term.
 They miss out on the crucial part of your healing journey, namely dealing with the trauma.

 Impact Outpatient Program difference for trauma-related addiction